ealeixoc-99/frontend-backend-orchestration/README.md

 ## How to use the project
 - Launch Docker on your machine
+- Launch NGROK on the port 8080 (jenkins) --> `ngrok http 8080` and change your github webhook with the new address (don't avoid to put /github-webhook/ at the end of the https address and desactive the SSH)
-- Go on Jenkins and build the pipeline or you can push something on the git and the build will be launched automatically
+- Go on Jenkins and build the pipeline
 - Go on "http://localhost:3000"

-ngrok http 3000 --> should be on the frontend
-On github, to add a webhok : Add the https link folowed by /github-webhook/ and desactive the SSH

-To run the tests on local, go into the frontend directory and use this command : `npm test -- --bail --ci`
+- To run the tests on local, go into the frontend directory and use this command : `npm test -- --bail --ci`
+- If you push something on the dev branch, jenkins will automatically build the app on a pipeline, run the tests and if the tests passed, it will merge the dev branch into the release branch.